windingtree/videre/packages/docs/docs/protocol/messaging.md

   // the maximum number of times this bid authorisation can be used uint32 limit = 4;
-  // the latest timestamp at which this bid is valid google.protobuf.Timestamp expiry = 5;
+  // the latest timestamp at which this bid is valid uint32 expiry = 5;
   // the cost in specified tokens or native unit of account
   // TODO: expand to detailed cost structure repeated videre.type.ERC20Native cost = 6; // include the capabilities for negative costs
-  // bidder signs hash (serviceProvider.id, askDigest, items, terms, expiry, cost)) bytes signature = 7;
+  // bidder signs hash (AskWrapper.salt, limit, expiry, serviceProvider (which), askDigest (params), items, terms, options, cost) bytes signature = 7;
 }